 - Distance from Bolzano: 40 minutes, 30 km

 Lake Reschen is an artificially created reservoir created on the site of a former village in the mid-20th century.
-The former settlement was almost completely destroyed, its memory is preserved only by the church tower, which has been here since the 14th century.
+The former settlement was almost destroyed; its memory is preserved only by the church tower, which has been here since the 14th century.

 - Address: 39027 Graun im Vinschgau, Autonomous Province of Bolzano, Italy